 Now we want to establish conditions for the convergence of Algorithm 1 to a critical point of f.

-We need to make one more assumption on the starting point and the sequence $(B_k)k$.
+We need to make more assumptions on the starting point and the sequence $(B_k)k$ .

 The main theorem of this section reads as follows.